Dre Campbell Farm

 Mix 20 drops of eucalyptus oil with 4 ounces of water in a spray bottle.
 Spray this solution around your home.

-Focus the spray on areas where ticks are likely found, like doorways, windows, and baseboards.
+Focus the spray on areas where ticks are likely to be found, such as doorways, windows, and baseboards.
 They dislike its scent.

 21. NemAttack™ and NemaSeek™ Nematodes